PawandeepkaurDhaliwal/dhaliwalsolutions/content/finance.md

 business he/she must have the enough money.
 I also need those stakeholders who have

-already worked in another IT company and have a good experience as well from this I can easily
+already worked in another IT company and have a good experience.

-take up my business to the top of the success and can achieve anything to fulfil my dreams.

-Also, I can take a lot of help from my family members as well as my friends who are already

-connected in this field.

 Items Cost monthly Cost by Year